MapLink™ Procedures | Short-Term Rentals

 Short-Term Rentals

 Short-term rentals, preexisting.
-See § 106-104.3B for detailed information.

 Short-term rental permit cap.
-See § 106-104.3C for detailed information.

 General STR permit regulations.

-(1) All STRs shall conform with applicable sections of the Village Code, a special permit, and the following regulations:
+(1) All STRs shall conform with applicable sections of the Village Code, a special use permit, and the following regulations:

 (a) Camping.
 Camping is not permitted on properties where an STR is permitted.